sigwinch28/bikecam/_docs/your-rights-on-the-road.md

 The gist of it is that cyclists have the same priority and rights as motor vehicles.
 This means other road users must give way to you at T-junctions, roundabouts, and in multi-lane traffic just as if you were driving a car.

-There are two things you should do:
+There are some things you should do:
 1. [Read the Highway Code](#read-the-highway-code)
 1. [Know your Rights](#know-your-rights)
 1. [Don't fall victim to common misconceptions](#clearing-up-common-misconceptions)